joshed-io/sideburn.js/README.md

     var addressJSON = sideburn(document.getElementById("address-section"));

-(Note: sideburn expects a DOM element or a string of XML.
-The string of XML is converted using sideburn.textToDocument(str) before the JSON transformation.)

-Here's the mustache template.
+And here's the mustache template.
 It uses the JSON to create microformat-compatible address markup:

     {{#address_data}}
       <div class="adr">